Regina, SK Spousal Support Lawyer

 There are two formulas, one for a spouse who is receiving child support, and one for a spouse who isn’t.
-These are federal guidelines which serve as a starting point for negotiations.
-Most people use software to come to a number, because many different factors go into determining what’s fair.
+These are federal guidelines that serve as a starting point for negotiations.
+Most people use software to come to a number because many different factors go into determining what’s fair.

 Spousal support rarely goes on forever.
-Usually it goes on for ½ to 1 year for every one year of marriage.
-So if you have had a 10 year marriage you might pay spousal support for 5 to 10 years before your spouse would be expected to be self-sufficient.
+Usually, it goes on for ½ to 1 year for every year of marriage.
+So if you have had a 10-year marriage you might pay spousal support for 5 to 10 years before your spouse would be expected to be self-sufficient.

 In a “gray” divorce you’re more likely to pay until the end of your spouse’s natural life because their likelihood of getting work is lower and the length of the marriage is generally longer.

 Some spouses choose to offer a lump sum payment so they don’t add another monthly obligation to their budget.
 This can be advantageous to both parties and is worth considering during any settlement negotiation.

 No. Adultery only impacts the length of time you have to wait before getting a divorce.
 In some cases, proving adultery helps you get out of the one year separation period.

 The behavior of either spouse has no bearing on the financial negotiations of a divorce.
 If your spouse was adulterous it’s best to put it out of your mind and focus on negotiating the best divorce settlement you can.
 It’s a business arrangement that lets you get on with your life, no more, no less.
 This is true whether you’re the payor or the payee.

 How do I Get Out of Paying Spousal Support?